• Play Biting vs. Real Aggression: How to Tell the Difference

 Chewy Chums

-Not All Biting Is Created Equal
+Not All Dog Biting Is Created Equal

 It’s easy to panic when your puppy bites during play.
 But in most cases, it’s a normal part of learning.
 True aggression is rare in puppies—but it’s important to know the signs early.